GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 ## Windows Installers

 Windows installers are available with the different [releases](https://github.com/GMLC-TDC/HELICS/releases).
 The release includes zip archives with static libraries containing both the Debug version and Release version for several versions of Visual Studio.
-There is also an installer and zip file for getting the HELICS apps and shared library along with pre-built Python 3.6 and Java 1.8 interfaces.
+There is also an installer and zip file for getting the HELICS apps and shared library along with a pre-built Java 1.8 interface.
 There is also an archive with just the C shared library and headers, intended for use with 3rd party interfaces.

 ## Build Requirements

-- Microsoft Visual C++ 2015 or newer (MS Build Tools also works)
+- Microsoft Visual C++ 2017 or newer (MS Build Tools also works)
-- CMake 3.4 or newer(CMake should be newer than the Visual Studio and Boost version you are using)
+- CMake 3.10 or newer (CMake should be newer than the Visual Studio and Boost version you are using)
 - git
-- Boost 1.58 or newer
+- Boost 1.67 or newer
 - MS-MPI v8 or newer (if MPI support is needed)

 ## Setup for Visual Studio